telerik/ajax-docs/controls/togglebutton/functionality/image.md

 >tip The Background-size of the image is controlled through the **Image.Sizing** property.

->note If you add toggle states with and witout images, the RadToggleButton control will no longer be considered a button but a custom image.
+>tip If you add toggle states with and witout images, the RadToggleButton control will no longer be considered a button but a custom image.
 Thus, the borders and default backgrounds of the non-image toggle state will be lost and the appearance of the control will change.

 ## Hovered, Active (Pressed) and Disabled States